top of page

 FREE T-Shirt for the first 200 Registrants!

-When: Saturday July 29th 2023
+When: Saturday July 27th 2024

-7:00 AM - Eco-tour Lite - New this year!
 Tour Guide: Paul Leuchner - Check in and launch from East River Marsh

 This tour will have all the wildlife viewing but with less paddling.
-It is meant for
+It is meant for beginners or those who are more interested in learning about the habitat.
+This tour will take up to 1 hour and is for people age 12+.

-7:00 AM - Eco-tour #2 Tour Guide: Joe Menter - Check in at Shelter 2B and launch from beach
+Tour Guide: Joe Menter - Check in at Shelter 2B and launch from beach

-7:30 AM -Eco-tour #3 Tour Guide: Erin Redding - Check in at Shelter 2B and launch from beach
+Tour Guide: Erin Redding - Check in at Shelter 2B and launch from beach

 The eco-tours #2 and #3 begin at Beaver Island beach and are a bit longer and more strenuous than the Eco-tour Lite.
 They are meant for more intermediate to advanced paddlers.
 These tours can take up to 2 hours.
+Both Eco-tour #2 & #3 are for people age 12+

 All Eco-tours are designed to be smaller in size, so everyone can hear the guide interpret plants and animal life as they guide the group through habitats around Beaver Island.
 Spaces are limited so please register early and only if you know you can attend.
 IF your plans change, PLEASE cancel your reservation, so someone else can have your spot.
 Please be ready to depart from launch site 10 minutes prior to start time.
 Each eco-tour is limited to 15 participants each.
+All youth participants must be accompanied by an adult.

-8:00 AM - Eco-tour Hike - Tour Guides: Edward Fuchs and Joanne Schlegel
+Tour Guides: Edward Fuchs and Joanne Schlegel

 Back again for the 2nd year!
 The Eco-tour Hike will be lead by members of the Niagara Frontier Botanical Society, it will begin at shelter 2B and walk to River Lea and the Allenton Farm.
 From there it will continue on down the East River Trail, to the Kayak launch and then return to shelter 2B.
 The expert guides will identify and discuss trees, shrubs and flowering plants along the way.
 It is an easy walk on level ground.
 This hike is limited to 16 participants.
 If you register and your plans change, PLEASE cancel, so we can open up a spot for someone on the waiting list.

-10:30 AM - Fun Paddle
+10:30 AM - Fun Paddle!!

-11:00 AM - 1:00 PM - Environmental Exhibitors
+9:30 AM - 12:30 PM - Environmental Exhibitors & Vendors

-Make sure to visit the many organizational partners that will be exhibiting very important water safety equipment & information, sharing environmental resources and other interesting facts about our unique and precious natural resource that surrounds WNY, our Great Lakes and the Niagara River!
-Participating organizations include; NY Sea Grant, Citizen Coalition for Wildlife & Environment, Buffalo Niagara Waterkeeper, WNY Land Conservancy, U.S. Fish and Wildlife Service, Army Corps of Engineers, Black Rock Riverside Alliance, WNY Raptor & Wildlife Care, Department of Environmental Conservation, Niagara Region Parks Interpretive, Niagara Frontier
+Make sure to visit the many organizational partners that will be exhibiting important water safety equipment & information, sharing environmental resources and other interesting facts about our unique and precious natural resource that surrounds WNY, our Great Lakes and the Niagara River!
+Participating organizations include; Citizen Coalition for Wildlife & Environment, Buffalo Niagara Waterkeeper, WNY Land Conservancy, U.S. Fish and Wildlife Service, Army Corps of Engineers, Black Rock Riverside Alliance, Grand Island Nature Alliance, Department of Environmental Conservation, Niagara Region Parks Interpretive, Niagara Frontier Surfrider, Ladders to the Outdoors, Buffalo Museum of Science, Erie County Climate Action, Well Now Urgent Care, Eastern Monarch Butterfly Farm, CW Native Botanicals and Buffalo Maritime Center.

 11:00 AM - 1:00 PM - Free admission to Grand Island Historical Museum at River Lea!